SoM Recruiting and Communications

 • Faculty coordinator will submit a budget to the Music office for approval prior to advertising begins.
 A Festival must pay for itself.
 No school funds will be provided.

-• If a registration fee is collected, please consider using Marketplace where credit card payments are accepted
+• If a registration fee is collected, consider using Marketplace where credit card payments are accepted.

-• The faculty coordinator is responsible for overseeing the festival and are encouraged to use student help.
+• The faculty coordinator is responsible for overseeing the festival and is encouraged to use student help.

 • If a student needs to borrow a School musical instrument, the applicable applied faculty member communicates with the ABD which instrument the student should be allowed to borrow.
 The student will then complete an instrument rental form and provide myWSU ID and current driver’s license.